 Although we have moved a few times we made sure our phone numbers never changed.

 Because of that Candance's case sat in 1st Assistant District Attorney McWilliams email inbox for over a year, until I found out and started calling, if DNA testing needed to be redone, if a new DNA program came out and they wanted the tests redone.....(as they claim).........why wait until I started calling and questioning what is going on with Candance's case to do anything?
-You would think there would be a better way the DA's office can keep track of the case files they are emailed.
+You would think there would be a better way the DA's office can keep track of the case files submitted into their portal from KPD.
 As the mother of a murdered victim, I do not know the suspects name so as it was explained to me.....we only know if the case was declined by the suspects name.
 Nobody knows who has what case file or the date it was received.
 It took 2 days for them to locate Candance's case file.

 Amazing to me that there doesn't seem to be a system in place to properly document these cases.
 It also seems there is a clear disconnect with communication between the District Attorney's office and the detectives at Killeen's police department.